Oncology Patient Care Traineeship

 The program includes a distance education component, ten (10) contiguous days of experiential training, and completion of post-training activities.
 The distance education component offers 27 contact hours via five modules.
 Completion of the distance education is a requirement for attending the experiential program with successful completion of each module (70 percent or more) for achievement of CPE credit.

-• Experiential training – June - September 2014 (10 contiguous days of training, exact time to be scheduled with the faculty)
+• Experiential training – April to May 2015 (10 contiguous days of training, exact time to be scheduled with the faculty)

-• Post-training requirements are due – Three (3) months following experiential training
+• Post-training requirements are due – Fall 2015

 To qualify for the traineeship, the applicant must be a graduate of an accredited college or school of pharmacy.
 The applicant must have completed an accredited residency or have 2 years of experience in clinical practice.
 Current pharmacy residents are not eligible to apply.